ryanwilsond/belte/docs/HowItWorks/Binder.md

 link in the graph, then an error is raised.
 Similarly, dead code paths are removed by checking for disconnected nodes on the same graph.

 Implicitly typing variables is easier than it sounds.
-Every expression (even ones not tied to a type) has its own type clause.
+Every expression (even ones not tied to a type) has its type clause.
 This means that if a variable is implicit it just checks the expression type and does an identity cast.
 This is why implicit variables must be defined when declared.

 There are many more small details to talk about in the binder, but the ones listed above are the most important ones or the ones with the hardest solution.
-During and after the binding process, expansion, lowering, and optimization occurs.
+During and after the binding process, expansion, lowering, and optimization occur.

 ### Mentioned Components